regtracks/vscode/README.md

 # RegTracks syntax highlighting for VSCode

 Work in progress.
+Adds syntax highlighting for RegTracks.

+Don't know what RegTracks is?
+[Read the super-quick introduction on the official repo!](https://github.com/regtracks/regtracks)

+To report issues and request features, please [use the GitHub repo](https://github.com/regtracks/vscode).

-To run and test, open in VSCode and press `F5`.
+To test during development, open in VSCode and press `F5`.